Enigmahack/KronosScreenRemotePy/README.md

 # KronosScreenRemotePy

-A python application for remotely viewing and controlling a **Korg Kronos** synthesizer over Ethernet.
-It streams the Kronos display in real time, forwards touch/button input back to the device, and provides supplementary tools for audio monitoring,  and local display calibration.
+A Python application for remotely viewing and controlling a **Korg Kronos** synthesizer over Ethernet.
+It streams the Kronos display in real time, forwards touch/button input back to the device, and provides supplementary tools for file management, audio monitoring, and local display calibration.

 > **Note:** This application requires the companion daemon running on the Kronos hardware.
 > See [KronosScreenRemoteDaemon](https://github.com/Enigmahack/KronosScreenRemoteDaemon) for setup instructions.